🌟 Our Mission: Building Community Through Opportunity & Inclusion

 As the proud parent of a child with autism, Jordan blends professional expertise with personal insight, making her role at Connie’s Clubhouse both meaningful and mission-driven.
 When she’s not building connections to advance the organization’s vision, Jordan enjoys exploring nature trails with her family, gardening, playing strategy games, and actively contributing to her local Shelby County community.

-Board Member/Owner KoKo CoCo LLC.
+Board Member/Owner KoKo

 Koko’s Story: A Testament to Patience, Progress, and Possibility